RWN-N/21DaysCodingChallenges/Second Week/README.md

-The Cracker
+#The Cracker App.
 To Run The Cracker App , you must download all files in Second Week.
-This Application using Kivy
+This Application using Kivy.